Affiliate links on Android Authority may earn us a commission. Learn more.

 Since the launch of Google Talk in 2005, Google has emphasized the importance of people using the company’s services to communicate with one another.
-In fact, Google thinks it’s so important, that it made more Google-branded messaging platforms than it knows what to do with, each one offering similar functions with minor tweaks.
+In fact, the company thinks it’s so important that it made more Google-branded messaging platforms than it knows what to do with, each one offering similar functions with minor tweaks.

-All the different Google messaging apps can be confusing, and it doesn’t help that Google continually disables services, re-brands them, or integrates features from one app into another.
+All the different Google messaging apps can be confusing, and it doesn’t help that the company continually disables services, re-brands them, or integrates features from one app into another.
 But, according to Google (via Computer World), it will not wrap all the messaging services under one roof:

 We’ve designed specific products for distinct use cases, so we don’t intend to have one app that does everything for everyone.
 We think we can better serve our users by creating products that function really well, and users can choose the product that best suits their needs.

 While this sounds good on paper, it also makes things bewildering for the user when it comes to sticking with one app for one function.
-For example, a user could use Google Duo, Google Voice, or Hangouts to make a phone call.
+For example, a user could use Google Meet, Google Voice, or Messages to make a phone call.
 Which one should they use?
 Why is one of them better than any other?
-Before we take a look at all the current Google messaging apps, let’s look back Google’s messaging history.
+Before we take a look at all the current Google messaging apps, let’s look back at Google’s messaging history.

 However, Google Talk was based on an open-source protocol called XMPP.
 Google decided to drop support for XMPP and instead use its own proprietary platform for its new Google Plus social network, which launched in 2011.
-Both Huddle and Hangouts were born from that change.
+Two other Google apps — Huddle and Hangouts — were born from that change.

 But Hangouts didn’t take, and soon Google started to splinter aspects of Hangouts out into separate apps, which created the messaging app mess we have now.